The D'Alembert System: An Introduction for Beginners

 How Does the D'Alembert System Work in Practice?

-While not as risky as other betting strategies, the D'Alembert system can put a strain on your bankroll during losing streaks.
+While this system is not as risky as other betting strategies, the D'Alembert system can strain your bankroll during losing streaks.
 By increasing your wager after every losing round, you are putting more risk on your bankroll.
 However, this is done in an attempt to regain funds from the previously lost rounds.
 Below is a table showing what ten rounds might look like in a game where the D'Alembert betting system is applied.

 Round | Wager (units) | Outcome | Winnings/Losses |